huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket.md

 * `days` (Required) Specifies the number of days when noncurrent object versions are automatically transitioned to the specified storage class.
 * `storage_class` - (Required) The class of storage used to store the object.
 Only `WARM` and `COLD` are supported.

-* `enterprise_project_id` - (Optional) The enterprise project id of the OBS bucket.
-Changing this creates a OBS bucket.

 ## Attributes Reference